The Best Restaurants in Laval: For a gourmet excursion

 We’re happy that our readers live all over Quebec, and our team works hard to help you discover as many places as possible in as many cities as possible.
 But what if we told you that some of the best restaurants in the province are right next door in Laval?
 It’s true!
 The North Shore has an incredible gourmet, diversified and multicultural culinary offering; excellent bakeries, lively wine bars, festive restaurants, gourmet microbreweries, Asian cuisine institutions, classic bistros, and more!

 From freshly baked bread in the morning to a sweet treat—or drink—at the end of the evening, Laval is full of places to discover or rediscover!
 In recent years, several Montreal restaurateurs have decided to make the move and set up shop in Laval.
 Did you know that Laval is the third most densely populated city in Quebec?
 Just after Montreal and Quebec City.
-Just a few kilometers from Montreal, the addresses presented here are definitely worth the trip!
+Just a few kilometers from Montreal, the best restaurants in Laval featured here are definitely worth the trip!

 If you’re visiting the region, plan your itinerary in advance with our guide Le Petit Tastet – Laval, produced in collaboration with Bonjour Québec.
 Check it out—in French—here!